benjamn/immutable-tuple/README.md

 );
 ```

-While the identity, number, and order of elements in the `tuple` is fixed, please note that the contents of the individual elements are not frozen in any way:
+While the identity, number, and order of elements in a `tuple` is fixed, please note that the contents of the individual elements are not frozen in any way:

 ```js
 const obj = { asdf: 1234 };